jsreport/docs/docs/aws-lambda-serverless.md

 3. Edit test.js and set your AWS region and the lambda name
 4. Run `node test.js`
 5. Check the `report.pdf` was properly rendered

-## Known issues

-The re-compiled chrome binary doesn't render some specific fonts like Chinese one.
-The issue is tracked [here](https://github.com/adieuadieu/serverless-chrome/issues/49) with some mentioned workarounds however this doesn't work us so far.
-We will update here as soon as we find out how this issue can be solved.